List of songs written by Bruno Mars

-American singer and songwriter Bruno Mars has written songs for his extended play, three solo studio albums and one collaborative album, as well as for other artists and soundtracks.
+American singer and songwriter Bruno Mars has written songs for his extended play, four solo studio albums and one collaborative album, as well as for other artists and soundtracks.
 (Note: Mars is also credited as a writer by the ASCAP as Peter Gene Hernandez.)
 Mars came to prominence as a songwriter with Philip Lawrence and Ari Levine, as the Smeezingtons.
 The trio worked with various artists, notably on CeeLo Green's "Fuck You", B.o.B's "Nothin' on You" and Travie McCoy's "Billionaire" on which Mars sang the last two choruses.
 They also co-wrote songs for soundtracks: Mars's "It Will Rain" for The Twilight Saga: Breaking Dawn – Part 1 and "Young, Wild & Free" by Snoop Dogg and Wiz Khalifa featuring Mars for Mac & Devin Go to High School.
 Mars also co-wrote K'naan's "Wavin' Flag", used by Coca-Cola as the theme for the 2010 FIFA World Cup, and Matisyahu's "One Day", used as NBC's 2010 Winter Olympics theme.

 The Smeezingtons wrote most of the songs on Mars's debut studio album, including the lead single, "Just the Way You Are", along with Khari Cain and Khalil Walton.
 The singer conceptualized the song, "there's no mind-boggling lyrics or twists in the story – they just come directly from the heart".
 On his second studio album, the Smeezingtons partnered with producer Jeff Bhasker, who also had a minor role in his debut record, as well as Mark Ronson, Emile Haynie and several other collaborators.
 Mars described making this album as "having the freedom and luxury of walking into the studio" and create "a hip-hop, R&B, soul or rock" song.
 Shampoo Press & Curl, a trio formed by Mars, Lawrence and Christopher Brody Brown, co-wrote all the tracks on his third studio album with other composers.
 Mars has said that the album was inspired by a non-existent movie that he visualized and the first single, "24K Magic", was its opening.
 Mars co-wrote with Anderson .Paak, as Silk Sonic, their first collaborative album titled An Evening with Silk Sonic.
 They enlisted record producer and songwriter D'Mile to help Mars produce the album.
 The duo felt "a competitive" and a friendly spirit emerged as they improved the songs written.